-- 3. In order to determine who the beneficial owners of a company are, competent authorities will require certain basic information about the company, which, at a minimum, would include information about the legal ownership and control structure of the company.
-This would include information about the status and powers of the company, its shareholders and its directors. - 4.
-All companies created in a country should be registered in a company registry.
-Whichever combination of mechanisms is used to obtain and record beneficial ownership information (see section B), there is a set of basic information on a company that needs to be obtained and recorded by the company as a necessary prerequisite.
-The minimum basic information to be obtained and recorded by a company should be: - (a) company name, proof of incorporation, legal form and status, the address of the registered office, basic regulating powers (e.g. memorandum & articles of association), a list of directors, and unique identifier such as a tax identification number or equivalent (where this exists); and - (b) a register of its shareholders or members, containing the names of the shareholders and members and number of shares held by each shareholder and categories of shares (including the nature of the associated voting rights). - 5.
+recorded by the company50 as a necessary prerequisite.
+The minimum basic information to be obtained and recorded by a company should be:

+- (a) company name, proof of incorporation, legal form and status, the address of the registered office, basic regulating powers (e.g. memorandum & articles of association), a list of directors; and - (b) a register of its shareholders or members, containing the names of the shareholders and members and number of shares held by each shareholder51 and categories of shares (including the nature of the associated voting rights). - 5.
 The company registry should record all the basic information set out in paragraph 4(a) above. - 6.
 The company should maintain the basic information set out in paragraph 4(b) within the country, either at its registered office or at another location notified to the company registry.
 However, if the company or company registry holds beneficial ownership information within the country, then the register of shareholders need not be in the country, provided that the company can provide this information promptly on request.